nikkh/DLLStuff/README.md

 `az container create --resource-group dllstuff  --name hardcore-robinson  --image dllstuffacr.azurecr.io/dllstuff:hardcore_robinson  --os-type windows --environment-variables 'StorageConnectionString'='DefaultEndpointsProtocol=https...<redacted>' 'ServiceBusConnectionString'='DefaultEndpointsProtocol=https...<redacted>' --command-line "DLLStuff.exe" --restart-policy OnFailure --no-wait`

 You container will restart repeatedly, but you wont be able to access it.
-In order to create an ACI you can access (and run DLLStuff.exe manually) you can use: `--command-line "ping -t localhost" `
+In order to create an ACI you can access (and then attempt torun DLLStuff.exe manually) you can use: `--command-line "ping -t localhost" `.
+Currently if you do this it will silently fail.

-## Create a windows supporting AKS cluster
+## Create an AKS cluster with support for Windows
 Due to the above problem with ACI, I decided to deploy to AKS.
 Here are the commands to create a windows capable AKS cluster:

 * az extension add --name aks-preview